-Concomitant Drug Class: Specific Drugs Effect on Concentration of Atazanavir or Concomitant Drug Clinical Comment voriconazole REYATAZ/ritonavir in subjects with a functional CYP2C19 allele: ↓ voriconazole ↓ atazanavir The use of voriconazole in patients receiving REYATAZ/ritonavir is not recommended unless an assessment of the benefit/risk to the patient justifies the use of voriconazole.
-Patients should be carefully monitored for voriconazole-associated adverse reactions and loss of either voriconazole or atazanavir efficacy during the coadministration of voriconazole and REYATAZ/ritonavir.
+Concomitant Drug Class: Specific Drugs Effect on Concentration of Atazanavir or Concomitant Drug Clinical Comment Voriconazole REYATAZ/ritonavir in subjects with a functional CYP2C19 allele: ↓ voriconazole ↓ atazanavir The use of voriconazole in patients receiving REYATAZ/ritonavir is not recommended unless an assessment of the benefit/risk to the patient justifies the use of voriconazole.
+Patients should be carefully monitored for voriconazole- associated adverse reactions and loss of either voriconazole or atazanavir efficacy during the coadministration of voriconazole and REYATAZ/ritonavir.
 Coadministration of voriconazole with REYATAZ (without ritonavir) may affect atazanavir concentrations; however, no data are available.
 REYATAZ/ritonavir in subjects without a functional CYP2C19 allele: ↑ voriconazole ↓ atazanavir Antigout: colchicine ↑ colchicine The coadministration of REYATAZ with colchicine in patients with renal or hepatic impairment is not recommended.
-Recommended dosage of colchicine when administered with REYATAZ: Treatment of gout flares: $0.6\ mg$ (1 tablet) for 1 dose, followed by $0.3\ mg$ (half tablet) 1 hour later.
+Recommended adult dosage of colchicine when administered with REYATAZ: Treatment of gout flares: 0.6 mg (1 tablet) for 1 dose, followed by 0.3 mg (half tablet) 1 hour later.
 Not to be repeated before 3 days.
-Prophylaxis of gout flares: If the original regimen was 0.6 mg twice a day, the regimen should be adjusted to 0.3 mg once a day.
+Prophylaxis of gout flares: If the original regimen was 0.6 mg twice a day, the regimen should be adjusted to 0.3 mg once a day .
 If the original regimen was 0.6 mg once a day, the regimen should be adjusted to 0.3 mg once every other day .
 Treatment of familial Mediterranean fever (FMF): Maximum daily dose of 0.6 mg (may be given as 0.3 mg twice a day).
 Antimycobacterials: rifabutin ↑ rifabutin A rifabutin dose reduction of up to 75% (eg, 150 mg every other day or 3 times per week) is recommended.
 Increased monitoring for rifabutin-associated adverse reactions including neutropenia is warranted.
-Antipsychotics: quetiapine ↑ quetiapine Initiation of REYATAZ with ritonavir in patients taking quetiapine: Consider alternative antiretroviral therapy to avoid increases in quetiapine exposures.
+Antipsychotics: quetiapine and lurasidone ↑ quetiapine Initiation of REYATAZ with ritonavir in patients taking quetiapine: Consider alternative antiretroviral therapy to avoid increases in quetiapine exposures.
 If coadministration is necessary, reduce the quetiapine dose to 1/6 of the current dose and monitor for quetiapine-associated adverse reactions.
 Refer to the quetiapine prescribing information for recommendations on adverse reaction monitoring.
 Initiation of quetiapine in patients taking REYATAZ with ritonavir: Refer to the quetiapine prescribing information for initial dosing and titration of quetiapine.
+REYATAZ REYATAZ without ritonavir ↑ lurasidone If coadministration is necessary, reduce the lurasidone dose.
+Refer to the lurasidone prescribing information for concomitant use with moderate CYP3A4 inhibitors.